cosmicxk/Favorites/README.md

 # Favorites
-this repositories collected some resources you can download ,well ,just like Baidu Cloud or others
+This repository collects some resources you can download ,well ,just like Baidu Cloud or others;
+Enjoy it!